eliemelki/SwiftRouting/README.md

 ParentCoordinator (Hold strong reference)-> SheetRouter (Hold strong routable)-> Routable (Holds a strong reference of ParentCoordinator) eventually causing a retain cycle.
 ```

+2. Hide Sheets on iOS 17
+Hide sheets on iOS 17 might not work properly.
+Regardless of our code base, even when using transaction disable animation on sheets, seems to have an issue with iOS 17.